mahmood199/Internals-Of-Coroutines/README.md

 1. launch - returns a refernce to a Job object.
 2. async - returns a deferred object which is a sub-class of Job.
 3. runBlocking -
 4. withContext - takes the dispatchers and executes the code supplied as lambda.
 This also can be considered as a coroutine builder as it creates a new scope just like other.
-This is basically used to change the dispatchers ie to execute some part of code by other thread pool
+This is basically used to change the dispatchers ie to execute some part of code by other thread pool. withContext not only changes context but also create a new job that is child to the parent job.

 <br>